PUE-AI-ChatBot/PUE-BE/README.md

 ### Configuring

 * The server will be running on http://localhost:5001.
-   * To change these host and port, you should modify variable named 'host', 'port' in "app.py"
+   * To change these host and port, modify variable named 'host', 'port' in "app.py"
    ```
     host = "0.0.0.0"
     port = 5000